Raserber/accelerometer-application/README.md

 - [IN DEVELOPMENT]
-    - Translate into English, *currently the application is mostly in French*
+  1. **Organize and comment the code, optimize some parts**
-    - Organize and comment the code, optimize some parts
+  2. Translate into English, *currently the application is mostly in French*
-    - Try to migrate from [Highcharts](https://www.highcharts.com/) to [Chartjs](https://www.chartjs.org/)
+  3. Try to migrate from [Highcharts](https://www.highcharts.com/) to [Chartjs](https://www.chartjs.org/)
-    - Update dependencies to the latest version (including to [Capacitor 4.0](https://ionicframework.com/blog/announcing-capacitor-4-0/))
+  4. Update dependencies to the latest version (including to [Capacitor 4.0](https://ionicframework.com/blog/announcing-capacitor-4-0/))
-    - Be able to acquire the speed and the relative position of the device *(tests in progress with [Kalman filters like](https://en.wikipedia.org/wiki/Kalman_filter) and [Inertial measurement unit like](https://en.wikipedia.org/wiki/Inertial_measurement_unit))*
+  5. Be able to acquire the speed and the relative position of the device *(inconclusive tests with [Kalman filters like](https://en.wikipedia.org/wiki/Kalman_filter) and [Inertial measurement unit like](https://en.wikipedia.org/wiki/Inertial_measurement_unit))*